Bot Flies Identification Guide

 • Check pets regularly for lumps or swellings after time spent outdoors, particularly around the head, neck, and chest.

 • For horse owners, scrape bot fly eggs off horse hair often using a bot knife or grooming tool.
-Talk with your vet about a deworming plan that targets Gasterophilus larvae at the right time of year.
+Ask your vet about a deworming plan that targets bot fly larvae.

-• For travelers heading to Central and South America, use insect repellent, wear long sleeves and pants, and sleep under bed nets.
-This cuts down on mosquito bites that can carry Dermatobia eggs.
+• For travelers going to Central and South America, use bug spray, wear long sleeves and pants, and sleep under bed nets.
+This cuts down on mosquito bites that can carry bot fly eggs.

 Health Concerns

-Bot flies do not spread diseases like mosquitoes or ticks do.
-The main health concern is the tissue damage and pain caused by larvae growing under the skin.
-In pets and livestock, problems from bot fly infestation can include:
+Bot flies do not spread diseases the way mosquitoes or ticks do.
+The main health worry is the tissue damage and pain from larvae growing under the skin.
+In pets and livestock, problems from bot flies can include:

-• Secondary bacterial infection at the larval site
+• Bacterial infection at the site where the larva sits

 • Allergic reactions if a larva is crushed during removal

-• Weight loss in horses carrying many stomach bot larvae
+• Weight loss in horses with many stomach bot larvae

-For most homeowners, bot flies are a curiosity rather than a serious concern.
-They do not enter homes, do not bite as adults, and do not breed in household environments.
-If you encounter one, it is likely an adult that wandered indoors by accident.
+For most homeowners, bot flies are a curiosity rather than a real threat.
+They do not enter homes, do not bite as adults, and do not breed indoors.
+If you see one inside, it likely wandered in by mistake.

 References